An interior proximal gradient method for nonconvex optimization: Introduction

 Recalling the basic idea of introducing a barrier function, the reader should observe that the IP rationale is independent of the smoothness of the functions defining the problem.
 Analogously to penalty and augmented Lagrangian methods \cite[\S 4.1]{birgin2014practical}, this feature contributes to the \emph{spirit of unification} that followed the interior point revolution \cite{forsgren2002interior}.
 But as far as we are aware, only a few articles consider IP approaches in the context of nonsmooth optimization problems such as \eqref{eq:P}.

-The combination of IP and splitting methods have been discussed by Valkonen \cite{valkonen2019interior} for a class of saddle point problems, associated with composite problems in the form $\min_x f(x) + g(Ax)$, where both $f$ and $g$ are possibly nonsmooth but convex, and $A$ is a bounded linear operator.
-More closely related to our approach, and associated with \eqref{eq:P}, is the proximal interior point algorithm (PIPA) presented in \cite{chouzenoux2020proximal}, whose preliminary results were previously published in the proceedings \cite{corbineau2018pipa,corbineau2018geometry}.
-However, these works focus on the convex setting and are not directly applicable if any of the problem data functions is nonconvex.
-Our work aims at filling this gap in the literature by developing, analyzing, and numerically testing an interior point method for nonsmooth nonconvex problems.
+The combination of IP and splitting methods has been discussed by Valkonen \cite{valkonen2019interior} for a class of saddle point problems, associated with structured problems in the form $\min f + g \circ A$, where both $f$ and $g$ are possibly nonsmooth but convex, and $A$ is a bounded linear operator.
+More closely related to our approach, and associated with \eqref{eq:P}, is the proximal interior point algorithm (PIPA) presented in \cite{chouzenoux2020proximal}.
+Other works that depart from the classical Newton-type IP approach include \cite{lin2021admm}, which focuses on linear programs, and \cite{yang2023solving}, which addresses convex-constrained variational inequalities involving monotone operators.
+These works focus, however, on the convex setting and are not directly applicable if any of the problem data functions is nonconvex.
+Our work aims at filling this gap in the literature by developing and analyzing an interior point method for nonsmooth nonconvex problems.
 By extending the combination of splitting and IP methods to the fully nonconvex setting, we aim at bringing together and binding areas of optimization that seemed unrelated there.

+The constraint smoothening enabled by the adoption of suitably regular barriers in \eqref{eq:P} results in IP-type subproblems that seemingly retain a structure that proximal gradient iterations can address, namely the sum of a differentiable and a prox-friendly function.
+Seemingly, for both components are, in general, extended real-valued: the barrier term smoothens the (indicator of the) feasible set from the interior, thereby shrinking the domain of the differentiable term, as opposed to penalty (or augmented Lagrangian) schemes where the constraints are relaxed and the feasible set enlarged.
+Although sufficiently small stepsizes can be chosen to make gradient steps remain in the differentiable region, the composition with proximal operations precludes this possibility.
+Unless different techniques to deal with constraints are proposed, additional structural assumptions to prevent pathological instances are necessary.
+In the proximal interior point algorithm (PIPA) of \cite{chouzenoux2020proximal}, convexity is the key.